Aminm246/test/Application/docs/specification/features.md

 ### Calorie calculator
 - The application automatically calculates nutritional information based on the recipe’s ingredients quantities and types.
 - Users can adjust quantities and ingredients to better meet their nutritional goals.
-- The application provides a nutritional breakdown in the following areas:
+- The application provides a nutritional breakdown in the following areas: 1.)
+Total calories, 2.)
+Macronutrients: Carbohydrates, fat, protein, fiber, sugar, etc., 3.)
+Micronutrients: Vitamin A, B, C, etc.
-      -	 Total calories
-      -	 Macronutrients: Carbohydrates, fat, protein, fiber, sugar, etc.
-      -	 Micronutrients: Vitamin A, B, C, etc.

 ### meal measurement - in grams